 It’s also not designed to withstand chewing or digging.
 If your dog has a habit of destroying beds, or your puppy is still going through the teething stage, it’s probably not a good choice!

-K&H Pet Products make some great dog equipment - and their elevated bed + canopy bundle is a decent alternative to the other outdoor options on this list.
+K&H Pet Products make some great dog equipment.
+Their elevated bed combined with a separate canopy is a decent alternative to the other outdoor options on this list.
 These products must be bought separately, but still work out at roughly the same price as other cot beds.

-The K&H Elevated Bundle combines the company's standard cot, which has made with a metal frame and 600 denier fabric, with a water-resistant canopy.
-As the canopy is sold separately, it's easy to detach for travelling or when it's not needed.
+The K&H Elevated Bed is made with a metal frame and 600 denier fabric.
+As the water-resistant canopy is sold separately, it’s easy to detach for travelling or when it’s not needed.

 The biggest drawback to this bed is that the fabric isn’t as durable other products.
 It may show signs of wear over time and certainly won’t withstand digging.
 For everyday use by a calm dog, however, it’s a solid option that’s relatively cheap.

-Why We Recommend It: While the K&H Elevated Pet Bed may not be the most durable option, it provides decent value and comfort for your pet.
-The breathable fabric and canopy make it a good choice for warm weather.
+While the K&H Elevated Pet Bed may not be the most durable option, it provides decent value and comfort for your pet.
+The breathable fabric and canopy (sold separately) make it a good choice for warm weather.